HimmelKreis4865/pm4converter/README.md

 Please open issues if you find any unexpected behaviour, to help improving this script.

 ## How to use
-Download and run this script.
-The first parameter you specify will be the path to the plugin folder you want to convert (make sure to enter the path to the folder `plugin.yml` and `src` are in!)
-The script will generate a folder `output/<plugin_name>` with the converted plugin.
-The old one will remain unchanged.
+ - Download the project and extract `pm4converter.php`
+ - Move the file (`pm4converter.php`) to another directory, or leave it where it is right now
+ - Select a plugin: it MUST be a folder plugin, the directory selected must contain `src` and `plugin.yml`.
+Copy it.
+ - Paste it next to the previously extracted `pm4converter.php`
+ - Now run the command: `php pm4converter.php <DIRECTORY_NAME>`, replace `<DIRECTORY_NAME>` with the name of the directory you pasted.
+If PHP is not set inside of the environment variables, you might have to enter the full path to php's binary, `php.exe` on Windows and `php` on Linux
+ - The converted plugin will be stored in the same directory under `output/<DIRECTORY_NAME>`